oclipa/csharp-cheat-sheet/README.md

 <div id="interview-linq">
   <button type="button" class="collapsible">+ LINQ vs Stored Procedures
      <code class="ex">
-LINQ: A common query syntax to query various data sources, such as SQL Server, Oracle, XML, Collections, etc. It has full type checking at compile-time and IntelliSense support in Visual Studio.
+LINQ: A common query syntax to query various data sources, such as SQL Server, Oracle, XML, Collections, etc.
+LINQ: Has full type checking at compile-time and IntelliSense support in Visual Studio.
 Stored Procedures: Pre-compiled SQL statements that are stored on a remote database.
-Since they are executed on the server side, they can be executed with minimum time and also reduce the network traffic.
+Stored Procedures: Are executed on the server side, so can be executed quickly, with reduced network traffic.
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">